anowacki/LibMseed.jl/README.md

 ### Writing data
-To write a continuous set of evenly-spaced samples to disk in miniSEED format, use the unexported `LibMseed.write_data` function.
+To write a continuous set of evenly-spaced samples to disk in miniSEED format, use the unexported `LibMseed.write_file` function.

 Here we create some random data, set the necessary parameters (including the date of the first sample) and write it to a new file, `"example2.mseed"`.